janmarkuslanger/tabby/README.md

 Returns the new Tabby version.

-## Hooks
+## Methods

-This are the the function which are hooked in
+These are the methods which will be executed

 - onConstruct(component)
 - onBeforeKilltabs(component, activeBarElement, activeContentElement)